 Fog may temporarily form inside the lens of the exterior lights in the rain or in a car wash.
 A temperature difference between the inside and the outside of the lens causes the fog.
 This is not a malfunction.
-If large drops of water collect inside the lens, contact a NISSAN dealer.
+If large drops of water collect inside the lens, it is recommended you visit a NISSAN dealer for servicing.